Business Selection and Environmental Advisory

 For example, hydraulic fracturing has been in use for many decades, but technological advances in its application coupled with horizontal drilling have allowed far greater production and more economic extraction of unconventional oil & gas.
 This has driven significant production of shale gas and liquids in the U.S., contributing to expansion of domestic energy, greater affordability of energy for consumers and industry, jobs and economic growth.
 However, with the rapid expansion of hydraulic fracturing, there have been increasing concerns associated with the extraction technique related to the water consumption, impact on water quality, wastewater disposal methods, air emissions and local community impacts.
 As such, following an in-depth review process which started in 2011, we established a new set of enhanced due diligence guidelines for unconventional oil & gas and hydraulic fracturing, which has been applied across transactions in this sector.
 The guidelines specify key questions that need to be addressed on these issues, including but not limited to: companies’ care taken on location and site selection; well construction method including integrity of casing and cementing; management of on-going operations including well flow and pressure monitoring; integrated water management including groundwater testing, water withdrawal, wastewater management; fracking fluid usage and disclosure; air emissions management; and engagement with and mitigation of impacts on the local community.
 These are in addition to normal course EHS related questions, regulatory and legal compliance, and governance requirements.

 We train our people in relevant business areas on our ESG due diligence and risk management process and the Framework as new hires.
 In addition, they participate in ongoing training.
-Last year, 526 new employees received ESG training.
+Last year, over 600 new employees received ESG training.